RRC-Control-Lab/rocon_hardware_interfaces/rmd_hardware_interface/README.md

   - DATA[0] = Motor Node ID
   - DATA[1] = Endstop State (should be true when detected) Once Endstop send detected signal, the motor assumes that position to be zero.
 Offset from this zero can be set with the `Offset` param.
-- __homing_torque__: Only used when `home_on_startup` is set to true.
-Sets torque that is used to move towards endstop.
-You can change the sign of the torque to change direction of seeking.
+- __homing_vel__: Only used when `home_on_startup` is set to true.
+Sets vel that is used to move towards endstop.
+You can change the sign of the vel to change direction of seeking.

 ```bash
 <ros2_control name="Wheel" type="actuator">